lmondada/dphil-thesis/content/03_compiler/02_compgraphs.md

 In quantum computations, we must deal with values that are _linear_[^linear], reflecting the fact that they are the result of computations on quantum data, which must obey the no-cloning and no-deleting laws.
-This leads us to the fundamental constraint:
+This leads us to the constraint:
 [^linear]: The terminology comes from "linear" logic @Girard_1987.
 I apologise for slamming additional semantics on what I recognise is an already very overloaded term.